josk0/essaygrader/config/prompt.md

 Instructions for Essay Evaluation:

-1. Read the essay and rubric carefully.
-An essay may have been converted from PDF, hence ignore typos and artifacts in the text that may result from this conversion.
+1. Read the essay, rubric, and word limit carefully.
+Note that the essay may have been converted from PDF, so ignore any typos or artifacts that might result from this conversion.
+Ignore consistent misspellings.

-2. Keep these general guidelines for a good essay in mind: An excellent essay...
+2. Keep these general guidelines for a good essay in mind:
    - Contains a logically valid argument
    - Concentrates on a single consideration or a narrow line of argument
    - Employs simple language
    - Illustrates the argument with examples
    - Directly answers the question posed
-   - Conentrates of the development of the own argument without researching or building on empirical or theoretical literature
+   - Focuses on developing its own argument without extensive research or reliance on empirical or theoretical literature

-3. Conduct a thorough analysis of the essay.
-Do this work inside <essay_analysis> tags in your thinking block.
+3. Conduct a thorough analysis of the essay inside your thinking block.
 In your analysis:
+   a) Summarize the essay's main argument in one sentence.
+   b) Create a bullet-point list of key points made in the essay.
-   a) For each rubric criterion:
+   c) For each rubric criterion:
       - Quote 2-3 key sentences from the essay that relate to that criterion.
       - Explicitly state how well the essay meets the criterion.
       - Provide a preliminary assessment for the criterion based on your analysis (using the categories given in the rubric for that criterion).
-   b) Identify and explicitly state the main argument presented in the essay.
+   d) Identify and explicitly state the main argument presented in the essay.
-   c) Check whether the student concentrates on one narrow line of argument or at most very few considerations (the essay goes "deep" not "broad").
+   e) Check whether the student focuses on one narrow line of argument or very few considerations.
-   d) Identify the student's main argument and check it for logical validity (the conclusion follows from the premises).
+   f) Assess the logical validity of the main argument.
-   e) Assess whether the the essay's structure and writing style are simple, logical, and easy to follow.
+   g) Evaluate the essay's structure and writing style for simplicity and clarity.
-   f) Determine how well the essay addresses the assigned question or topic.
+   h) Determine how well the essay addresses the assigned question or topic.
+   i) Count the words in the essay and compare to the word limit.

    Be both charitable and critical in your analysis.
-Point out when an essay falls short of a rubric criteria or any of the considerations above.
-Consider, however, that the student is typically not be able to engage in greater depth with any literature given the word limit provided for the essay.
+Point out when an essay falls short of a rubric criterion or any of the considerations above.
+Remember that the student may not be able to engage in great depth with literature given the word limit.

    IMPORTANT: Focus solely on analyzing the essay.
 Do NOT create any fictional dialogues or characters (e.g., "human", "assistant", "student") in your analysis.